etotheipi/BitcoinArmory/linuxbuild/Linux_build_notes.md

 ## Verifying Source Code Authenticity

-The latest stable version of Armory is always be tagged in the git repository by its version number, and signed with the Armory signing key ([98832223](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x4AB16AEA98832223)).
+The latest stable version of Armory is always be tagged in the git repository by its version number.

+Versions up to 0.93.3 are signed with the Alan Reiner's Armory signing key ([98832223](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x4AB16AEA98832223)).
+Versions 0.94 and later are signed with goatpig's key (4922589A)

 Here’s how to import the Armory signing key into your keyring from the Ubuntu keyserver and verify the signature using `git tag -v`: